 In addition, Jaimie Alexander (Blindspot) is set to make her long-awaited return to the MCU as Lady Sif, one of the few survivors of Asgard's destruction, who was last spotted in 2013's Thor: The Dark World.

-In an unexpected turn of events, Matt Damon is among the names rumoured to appear in Love and Thunder, following his brief comedic cameo in 2017’s Ragnarok.
+In an unexpected turn of events, Matt Damon is among those set to appear in Love and Thunder, following his brief comedic cameo in 2017's Ragnarok.